 Inside intra-muros of Saint-Malo , you will also discover old cobbled streets, now fulled of shops, bars & restaurants.
 Others districts are also interesting to visit.
 Don’t mind entering one of those and taste a delicious Breton speciality such as Kouign Amann or crepe!

-How to get there: To get to Saint-Malo , take the train in front of Edd hostel (1 every hour).
-It takes 16 minutes to get to Saint-Malo station from Dol de Bretagne.
+How to get there: To visit Saint-Malo , take the train in front of Edd hostel (1 every hour).
+It takes 16 minutes to visit Saint-Malo station from Dol de Bretagne.
 At Saint-Malo railway station, if you decide to walk, go always straight for 15-20mins and you will arrive in intra-muros.
 If you want, you can take a bus in front of the station Bus 1,2,3 or 8 or take the direct shuttle if available.
 You will arrive in front of the main entrance door of Intra Muros where the Tourist Information is.

 Where to eat: There is so many restaurants within Intra-Muros!
 Unfortunately some of them are made for tourists.
 For nice & unique places, check our adress section.